← Writing

 From the outside, the team appears agile.
 Decisions are made quickly, implemented, and adjusted as new information emerges.

 From the inside, it often feels like instability.
-Energy is spent revisiting earlier decisions rather than building on a well-tested foundation.
+Energy is spent revisiting earlier decisions rather than building on a well-tested foundation, which is a less satisfying use of time.

 Iteration is necessary in complex systems.
-The question is whether iteration is driven by deliberate experimentation or by gaps in the original reasoning.
+The question is whether iteration is driven by deliberate experimentation or by gaps in the original reasoning that are being discovered in production, which is generally the more expensive place to find them.

 When thinking is compressed at the outset, the cost of that compression is paid later.